jfransp/Pokedex-refactoring/README.md

 ##

 ##### Future improvements
-Handling no network response on main pokedex screen (some message, retry button, etc); for now it just stays blank in case of no internet connection.
-Adding loadstate listeners for fragments with circular progressbar.
-Adding comments on code for clarity and educational purposes.
+Handling no network response on main pokedex screen (some message, retry button, etc); for now it just stays blank in case of no internet connection.<br/>The main pokedex screen items constraints and sizes have to be fixed, it gets messed up on some devices.<br/>Adding loadstate listeners for fragments with circular progressbar.<br/>Adding comments on code for clarity and educational purposes.

 ##